By Donald Langlois

 During the recent Ice Ages, thick sheets of glacier ice covered the Shield.
 The weight of the ice pressed the Shield down like a thumb pressed into an orange.
 When the ice melted, the land began to slowly spring back.
 Remaining “puddles” of melt water are now draining off the interior to the Arctic Ocean and Hudson Bay.
 The biggest of these puddles are the Great Lakes.
 Millions of smaller lakes and streams cover the land and it is this feature, which allows travel just about anywhere by canoe.

 Today is a big day in our two-week canoe trip.
 We hope to reach Smoothrock Lake where we have heard that the trails are already cleared.
 We long for the luxury of cleared trails where can just portage our heavy packs without the need to cut and clear blowdowns.
 It is this luxury that we strive for today and our call to arms is “Spaghetti Island.”
 This is our destination for the day, an island with good camping on Smoothrock Lake.
-Here, my friend Bruce had a spaghetti dinner and so named the island, Spaghetti Island.
+Here, my friend Bruce once had a memorable spaghetti dinner and so named the island, Spaghetti Island.

 We plan to minimize the open stretches and hide behind islands and points of land.
 The morning crossing goes smoothly and we are then in more constricted waters, heading southeast to the far end of the lake where it narrows to a point.
 There we will find the portage trail to take us to an arrowhead-shaped lake, named Iris Lake.
 One more portage closer to Smoothrock Lake.